jaruss1003/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio
-A collection of Data Science projects and python code.
+# Data Science Portfolio

+This repository is where I will upload projects related to Data Science and AI.
+Currently, I am working on Python-based analysis and machine learning models.

+Technologies used: Python, Pandas, NumPy, Scikit-learn